-A collision with a large animal such as a bear, elk, or a moose can leave a considerable amount of damage to your car.
-If you have optional collision coverage and comprehensive coverage with your car insurance, this loss will most likely be covered.
+A collision with an animal, such as deer, can leave a considerable amount of damage to your car.
+If you purchased the optional collision and comprehensive coverage when you got your car insurance policy, the costs for the damage will likely be covered.

 Remember, these are optional coverages, so ensure that you opt in to protect yourself from an unexpected wildlife collision.
 Be sure to compare rates to find the best car insurance options to make your drive more bear-able.